Pulmonary Hypertension and Thromboembolic disease

 Group 4 – PH due to pulmonary arterial obstruction

-The most common cause of arterial obstruction is chronic thromboemboli.
-PH results from unresolved blood clots that scar and block pulmonary arteries.
-Although rare, this form is important, because it can be treated surgically (PEA) or with balloon angioplasty (BPA), making it potentially curable.
+The most common cause of arterial obstruction is chronic thromboembolic pulmonary disease.
+Although rare, this form is important because it is potentially curable.

 Group 5 – PH with Unclear or Multifactorial Causes

-PH linked to conditions with complex or unknown mechanisms, such as sarcoidosis, blood disorders, splenectomy, metabolic disease, or congenital heart defects.
+PH linked to conditions with complex or unknown mechanisms, such as sarcoidosis, certain hematologic disorders, splenectomy, metabolic diseases, and complex congenital heart defects.

 In all five WHO groups the mean pulmonary arterial pressure (mPAP) is above 20 mmHg.